anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ## Debugging in the Kernel

-First launch the Kernel virtual machine in a separate terminal window.
+First launch the kernel virtual machine in a separate terminal window.

 ```
 ~/pwnkernel $ ./launch.sh
 ```

-Then we need to open `pwnkernel/linux-5.4/vmlinux` in our debugger (in this case, `gdb`) - in order to resolve Kernel symbols and view Kernel code.
+Then we need to open `pwnkernel/linux-5.4/vmlinux` with GDB and we'll be able to debug the kernel as we see fit.
+This will allow us to resolve kernel symbols and view kernel memory.

 ```
 ~/pwnkernel $ gdb linux-5.4/vmlinux